samanemami/C_GB-EX/Optimization/README.md

 This gridsearch is designed to work only for the wrapper of `GBDT-MO`, if you want to do the grid search without using the wrapper, please refer to the [optimize_gbdtmo](optimize_gbdtmo.py).

-We also provided another script in bash to do the gridsearch out of the python.
-This approach consumes less memory than python.
-For this matter, you have to run your python file by calling it with the bash script.
-To access this approach, please refer to the [bash](https://github.com/samanemami/C_GB-EX/tree/main/Optimization/bash) directory.
-With this approach, we include the grid inside the bash file, and by calling the python file, it trains the model with new arguments and stores the validation score in a separate file.
-For the test part, it trains the best_estimator with the optimum arguments and returns the generalization score.

 ## Scoring function